pedaling/class101-dev/content/blog/build-recommend-server-1/en.md

 ![](Screen_Shot_2019-07-12_at_7-751cae5a-ea27-494e-b280-8c20842038b0.56.48_PM.png)

 We look for the iteration by tdqm during the code is implemented in jupyter notebook environment.
 About 13.46 iterations per sec were recorded, and 7 seconds were spent for 100 data.
 Probably, it seems to take some time by implementing Java through Jpype since the core of konlpy is composed of Java.

-### Regarding ‘title’ and ‘description’, store the top 10 product id and distance value after vectorizing each attribute by TfidVectorizer and calculating the similarity.
+### Regarding ‘title’ and ‘description’, store the top 10 product id and similarity value after vectorizing each attribute by TfidVectorizer and calculating the similarity.

 ```python
 tfidf_vectorizer = TfidfVectorizer(min_df=1)